PeripheralControl/pccore/README.md

-index you set in Initialize(), and the string of the new value, There can be many instances of your peripheral, so the callback includes a SLOT pointer from which you can the the instance's private data structer.
+index you set in Initialize(), and the string of the new value, There can be many instances of your peripheral, so the callback includes a SLOT pointer from which you can the the instance's private data structure.
 Your response the the application that issued the command should be a newline terminated line of ASCII text.
 The text goes into the 'buf' parameter and before returning you set *plen to the number of characters you put in